gamebtc/devicedetector/README.md

 ## Description

-The Universal Device Detection library that parses User Agents and detects devices (desktop, tablet, mobile, tv, cars, console, etc.), clients (browsers, feed readers, media players, PIMs, ...), operating systems, brands and models.
+The Universal Device Detection library for golang that parses User Agents and detects devices (desktop, tablet, mobile, tv, cars, console, etc.), clients (browsers, feed readers, media players, PIMs, ...), operating systems, brands and models.
+This is a port of the popular PHP [device-detector](https://github.com/matomo-org/device-detector) library to golang  For the most part you can just follow the documentation for device-detector with no issue.

 Installation
 ------------